amusant/tpt39/archi/PITCHME.md

 * DRAM is the main performance bottleneck in a SoC.
 * DRAM response can come out of order, has high initial latency.
 ---
+# RECAP: Cache
++++?image=assets/opencl.svg&size=auto 90%
+---

+#RECAP: Cache: Cache Terminology
+* Memory contains up-to-date data, and cache has a copy  (cache line): CLEAN
+* Cache has up-to-date data, and it must be written back to memory: DIRTY
+* Memory contains up-to-date data, and cache does not : INVALID
+* Memory does not have up-to-date data, cache does not : INVALID
+---

+#RECAP Cache Terminology

+* HIT: Data found in Cache.
+* MISS: Data is not in the cache.
+* EVICT: A clean cache line is replaced due to a new allocation.

+---

+#RECAP  Cache Organization (4 Way)

++++?image=assets/cache.svg&size=auto 90%
+---
+#RECAP  Cache Policies

+* Allocation
+  * Write Allocate : On a Write miss replace the cache line.
+  * Read Allocate : On a read miss replace the cache line.
+* Update
+  * Write Through : A write updates both the cache and the main  memory.
+  * Write Back: Write updates the cache only (marked as dirty).
+Main memory is updated, when the line is evicted, cache is flushed.

+---

+#RECAP: Cache Coherence
+* Case 1.
+Memory update by another master.
+Cached copy is out of date.
+* Case 2.
+For write back cache, when master writes to cache, main memory is out of date.
+* Cache Coherency Protocols
+	* MEI (Modified, Exclusive, Invalid)
+	* MESI (Modified, Exclusive, Shared Invalid)
+	* MOESI (Modified, Owned, Exclusive, Shared Invalid)
+* Goals
+	* Cache to Cache copy of clean data.
+	* Cache to Cache move of Dirty data without accessing external memory.

+---
 +++?image=assets/simd.svg&size=auto 90%
 +++?image=assets/simd1.svg&size=auto 90%
 +++?image=assets/simd2.svg&size=auto 90%